intuited/odfit/README.txt

-The metadata included in the header is that stored in the archive file itself, plus the exception of the ``sha1`` element, which is calculated by ``odfdump`` from the archive member's data.
+The metadata included in the header is that stored in the archive file itself, plus the exception of the ``sha1`` element, which is calculated by ``odfit`` from the archive member's data.

-Not all attributes are dumped.
+Not all member attributes are dumped.
-The attributes which are dumped if present for a given archive member are:
+The attributes which are dumped if nonempty for a given archive member are:

 -   date_time
 -   comment